MVTN: Multi-View Transformation Network for 3D Shape Recognition: Methodology

-\mysection{Differentiable Renderer} A renderer $\mathbf{R}$ inputs scene parameters $\mathbf{u}$ and object shape $\mathbf{S}$, and it outputs an image $\mathbf{x}_i$.
-Gradients $\pd{\mathbf{x}_i}{\mathbf{u}}{}$ can propagate backward from rendered images $\mathbf{x}_i$ to those scene parameter $\mathbf{u}$, thus making $\mathbf{R}$ differentiable, and as such, suitable for end-to-end deep learning pipelines.
-The renderer $\mathbf{R}$ has two components: a \textit{rasterizer} and a \textit{shader}.
-First, the rasterizer transforms meshes from the world to view coordinates given a camera defined by $\mathbf{u}$ and assigns faces to pixels.
-Using these face assignments, the shader creates multiple values for each pixel and then blends them.
-In our work, the parameters that we are varying and using gradients for are the $M$ azimuth angles and $M$ elevation angles from the $M$ camera view-points.
-We use Pytorch3D \cite{pytorch3d} differentiable renderer because of its speed and compatibility with widely used Pytorch libraries \cite{paszke2017pytorch}.
-We show examples of the rendered images in \figLabel{\ref{fig:views-types}}.
+\mysection{Differentiable Renderer} A renderer $\mathbf{R}$ takes a 3D shape $\mathbf{S}$ (mesh or point cloud) and scene parameters $\mathbf{u}$ as inputs, and outputs the corresponding $M$ rendered images $\{\mathbf{x}_i\}_{i=1}^M$.
+Since $\mathbf{R}$ is differentiable, gradients $\pd{\mathbf{x}_i}{\mathbf{u}}{}$ can propagate backward from each rendered image to the scene parameters, thus establishing a framework that suits end-to-end deep learning pipelines.
+When $\mathbf{S}$ is represented as a 3D mesh, $\mathbf{R}$ has two components: a \textit{rasterizer} and a \textit{shader}.
+First, the rasterizer transforms meshes from the world to view coordinates given the camera view-point and assigns faces to pixels.
+Using these face assignments, the shader creates multiple values for each pixel then blends them.
+On the other hand, if $\mathbf{S}$ is represented by a 3D point cloud, $\mathbf{R}$ would use an alpha-blending mechanism instead \cite{synsin}. \figLabel{\ref{fig:views-types}} and \figLabel{\ref{fig:point-rendring}} illustrate examples of mesh and point cloud renderings used in MVTN.

-\mysection{Views Conditioned on Shapes} In our case, we make the scene parameters $\mathbf{u}$ be a function of the 3D shape by learning a Multi-View Transformation Network (MVTN), denoted as $\mathbf{G} \in \mathbb{R}^{b} \rightarrow{\mathbb{R}^{\tau}} $ and parameterized by $\boldsymbol{\theta}_{\mathbf{G}}$, where $b$ is the size of the 3D shape encoded feature that MVTN receives.
-Unlike \eqLabel{\ref{eq:mv-objectiive}} that relies on constant rendering parameters, MVTN predicts $\mathbf{u}_n$ adaptively for each object shape $\mathbf{S}_n$ and is optimized along with the classifier $ \mathbf{C}$.
-The pipeline is trained end-to-end to minimize the following loss:
+\mysection{View-Points Conditioned on 3D Shape} We design $\mathbf{u}$ to be a function of the 3D shape by learning a Multi-View Transformation Network (MVTN), denoted as $\mathbf{G} \in \mathbb{R}^{P\times 3} \rightarrow{\mathbb{R}^{\tau}} $ and parameterized by $\boldsymbol{\theta}_{\mathbf{G}}$, where $P$ is the number of points sampled from shape $\mathbf{S}$.
+Unlike \eqLabel{\ref{eq:mv-objectiive}} that relies on constant rendering parameters, MVTN predicts $\mathbf{u}$ adaptively for each object shape $\mathbf{S}$ and is optimized along with the classifier $ \mathbf{C}$.
+The pipeline is trained end-to-end to minimize the following loss on a dataset of N objects: